-Further reading led Father Neil to discover that the prosecutor in Tony’s murder case was the same as the prosecutor in the rape case against Stoney Lewis.
+Further reading led Father Neil to discover that the prosecutor in Tony’s murder case was the same prosecutor in the rape case against Stoney Lewis.
 There was no doubt that the prosecutor was aware of the fact that Tony had been scheduled to testify against Stoney.
-Information he clearly withheld from the Joe, Mike and Eddie’s defense lawyers.
+Information he clearly withheld from Joe, Mike and Eddie’s defence lawyers.

 With the case against Joe making headlines as it crumbled, a successful law firm decided to defend him pro bono.

 After thirteen years on death row, Joe was beginning to see a glimmer of hope.
 A judge granted Joe, his attorneys and Father Neil access to all the prosecutor’s files on his case.
 Father Kookoothe managed to locate the other rape victim and convinced him to tell his story.
 He told Joe’s attorney’s the horrific details of the night he was raped by Stoney Lewis and that Tony, the murder victim, had walked in on them.
 He explained that Tony was ready and willing to testify against Stoney about what he had seen.

 A hearing was held to illuminate the withholding of exculpatory evidence in Joe D’Ambrosio’s trial.
 The first man who had been raped testified about what had happened to him.
 A solid case was made and Joe and his attorney’s felt good.
 They had to wait two years, however, before the Judge finally ruled.
 When she did, she overturned Joe’s conviction and granted him a new trial.